-Introduction 2 About Us Local Government in Ireland Longford County Council 3 Gender Pay Gap Reporting Gender Pay Gap Reporting 2022 Who is included?
-What do we mean by the Gender Pay Gap?
-Mean and Median Gender Pay Gaps Quartiles Bonus and Benefit-in-Kind Factors that can have an Impact on the Gender Pay Gap 5 Our Figures All Employees Part-Time Employees Temporary Employees 9 Other Payments Benefit-in-Kind Bonus Payments 12 How we are Supporting Gender Equality 13
+1. Introduction 3 2.
+About us Local government in Ireland Longford County Council 4 3.
+Gender pay gap reporting Gender pay gap reporting 2023 Who is included?
+7 What do we mean by the gender pay gap?
+Mean and median gender pay gaps Quartiles Bonus and benefit-in-kind Factors that can have an Impact on the gender pay gap 4.
+Our figures All employees Part-time employees Temporary employees Benefit-in-kind Bonus payments 11 5.
+How we are supporting gender equality 14

-Introduction
+1. Introduction